12+ start-ups, from public companies with 100s of people and millions in sales to family owned micro-businesses

 I’ve been a founder of many ventures, working on my own and with other passionate people.
 This has given me many opportunities to learn about start-ups, business, people and leadership as well as furthering my understanding of new technologies.

 Founder and CEO.
 Founded in 2004, Alertacall specialises in the development of technology and services to improve daily contact.
 Alertacall pioneers the principle that by increasing contact with people in a structured way that gives them control, you can better understand their changing needs, make better decisions and improve their lives.
 The company has won awards and improves the lives of tens of thousands of people working with organisations in housing, health and social care as well as many private customers.
 The venture was inspired by the needs of own grandmother and in the first few years I made approx 60,000 phone calls to older people and visited around 1,000 in their own homes to understand exactly what they needed from our services.

 Founder and CEO.
-New for 2019, Finding Founders is a social enterprise which identifies people, through compelling public talks and events, who have the essential characteristics to start their own venture.
+A new project being developed right now, Finding Founders is a social enterprise which identifies people, through compelling public talks and events, who have the essential characteristics to start their own venture.
 It offers support and mentoring to founders, particularly those who have originated from backgrounds with limited social or financial privilege.

 - Totalise ISP – A dial-up Internet Service Provider with approximately 175,000 users for connectivity, email and personal “home page” hosting – growing at its peak at over 1,000 customers a day.
 The ISP won Best Consumer Internet Service Provider in 2000 at and the Internet access subsidiary and related dial-up revenue were sold for several million in 2001.

 - Eurekar – the UK’s largest vehicle import company of that period, selling 7,000+ vehicles with sales of £85m+.
 Winner of consumer awards and also became supplier of imported cars to JamJar.com.
 Sold to its full-time management team.